Data-Engineering-AGN/Weather-Data-ETL-using-Kafka/README.md

 This project simulates a real-time weather data streaming pipeline using Apache Kafka, designed to emulate IoT sensors that continuously transmit weather metrics such as temperature, humidity, and pressure.
 The architecture is built for scalability, fault tolerance, and parallelism using a multi-node Kafka setup and country-wise topic segmentation.
 The streamed data is ingested and stored in a PostgreSQL database, forming the foundation for downstream analytics, visualization, or machine learning applications.

+---

 ## Project Overview

-- **Producers** simulate weather sensors generating data like temperature, humidity, and pressure for different countries.
+- **Producers**: Python-based Kafka producers read from a CSV (simulating real-time sensor data) and send randomized weather updates to country-specific Kafka topics.
+Each record includes attributes such as temperature, humidity, pressure, timestamp, and country.

-- **Multi-node Kafka cluster** ensures scalable and fault-tolerant message streaming.
-- **Country-wise Kafka topics** allow organized and parallel data processing.
+- **Kafka Cluster**: A multi-node Kafka setup (configured via Docker Compose) ensures scalable, high-throughput, and fault-tolerant message streaming.
+Kafka topics are logically divided by country, enabling parallel data pipelines for different regions.

-- **Consumers** listen to respective country topics and store parsed data into a **PostgreSQL data warehouse**.
+- **Consumers**: Kafka consumers are implemented in Python to subscribe to individual country topics, parse weather data in real time, and persist the data into a PostgreSQL database.
+Each consumer handles only one country, allowing easy horizontal scaling.

+- **PostgreSQL Data Store**: The consumers write structured weather data into country-specific tables in PostgreSQL.
+This schema is optimized for analytical querying and future integration with BI tools.

+- **ETL Pipeline**: Effectively acts as an end-to-end ETL pipeline—from simulated sensor data (Extract), real-time parsing and filtering (Transform), to structured storage in PostgreSQL (Load).

 ---
-# Flowcharts
+## Flowcharts

 ![WhatsApp Image 2025-05-20 at 14 17 22_65b61eb3](https://github.com/user-attachments/assets/1004a410-0798-4abd-97dc-c0da61b358ee)